sabberworm/node-iff-parser/Readme.md

 ## To-Do

 * Better robustness for incorrect buffer sizes in the header field.
+* ilbm_canvas should support transparency (mskHasMask and mskHasTransparentColor)
 * Parsing of SMUS music files…

 ## License